mohanmca/professional_certification/docs/aws_vpc_anki.md

    * The highest number that you can use for a rule is 32766.
    * It is recommended to creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.
 * [NACL document](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html)
+* When you add or remove rules from a network ACL, the changes are automatically applied to the subnets it is associated with.

 ## Security Group